IshCodeBellz/DY-Officiallette/DEPLOYMENT.md

 - [ ] EMAIL_FROM (optional, for emails)
 - [ ] RESEND_API_KEY (optional, for emails)
 - [ ] Stripe keys (if using payments)
+- [ ] Apple Pay domain association file deployed and verified (if using Apple Pay)

 ## Next Steps